 Here are a few of the things we have done in our house.

 I have changed all the lights in our house to LED and donated my old CFL bulbs to the thrift store (reuse).
 I run our hot water heater at a cooler temperature and always wash our clothes in cold water.
-We run our thermostat at 24 for cooling in summer and 19 for heating in winter.
-Open blinds for solar heating in summer and close them early to keep cool in summer.
+We run our thermostat at 25 for cooling in summer and 18 for heating in winter.
+We also use a heat pump for our heating and cooling which is energy efficient and uses electricity.
+(BC power grid comes from98.4% renewables) Open blinds for solar heating in summer and close them early to keep cool in summer.

 Landscape your yard such that it uses plants, shrubs and trees native to your region while considering drought resistant varieties.
 Transition away from those green lawns, a green lawn doesn’t sustain you or add to the ecosystem, it often represents waster.
 Instead consider planting fruits and vegetables for your yard, it feeds you and is fun.